On this page

 Heart rate increase

 Tirzepatide is associated with a resting heart rate increase of 5-10 beats per minute, typically peaking at week 24.
 This is a class effect shared with GLP-1 receptor agonists.
-The cardiovascular significance is being evaluated in the ongoing SURPASS-CVOT trial.
+Its cardiovascular significance was addressed by the dedicated SURPASS-CVOT outcomes trial (n=13,299, vs. dulaglutide), which reported in late 2025: tirzepatide met noninferiority to dulaglutide for major adverse cardiovascular events but did not demonstrate superiority.[18]

 Treatment discontinuation